Chaotic-Mess/My-Code-/Personal Projects/AI/ARES_AI/V3/README.md

 # ARES_AI — Pure-Python LLM (homegrown)

 A from-scratch character-level language model you can train and chat with using **only the Python standard library**.
 No NumPy.
 No PyTorch.
 No Flask.
-Just you, Python, and grit.
+Just Me, Python, and grit.

+SO much nicer to run, still takes time to train but still nice.
+No imports aside from Python which I obv needed anyway.

 > Trains on `data/tiny_shakespeare.txt`, serves a minimal web UI at `http://localhost:8000`, and chats via a tiny `/chat` endpoint.